jayzheng98/jayzheng98.github.io/_projects/project2.md

 <br>

+### Specific railway CTI
-**4. Specific railway CTI** refers to the threat modeling outputs of the system.
+**1.** Specific railway CTI refers to the threat modeling outputs of the system.
 In this project, it is generated by [POCA](#threat-analysis).
 The graph structure of POCA analysis results is shown below:
- - *Results such as "control action", "weakness" and "threat scenario" can be presented as entities*
+ - *Results such as "control action", "weakness" and "threat scenario" can be presented as ontologies*
- - *Results like "risk score" and "description" can be used as attributes of entities*
+ - *Results like "risk score" and "description" can be used as attributes of ontologies*
- - *Entities are associated through external and internal relationships.
-For example, nodes in the "threat scenario" entity can form a threat tree through the internal relationship "TS-TS"*
+ - *Ontologies are associated through external and internal relationships.
+For example, nodes in the "threat scenario" can form a threat tree through the internal relationship "TS-TS"*

 <div align="center"> <img alt="arango8" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/arango8.png?raw=true" width="300px"> </div><br>